SongminYu/render/docs/todos/actions.md

 - [x] solve the size problem of weather input
   - add 2030/2040/2050 profiles for NUTS2
   - hardcode mapping years to 2020/2030/2040/2050 in the projection years
+- [ ] mandatory renovation and heating system
+- [ ] modeling of PV and battery.
 - [ ] link renovation action to ownership
   - currently `id_ownership` is initialized only for unit-users.
 Use "EIGENTUM.xlsx" to add ownership info to the building, then the renovation decisions can be impacted by this.
   - this will also limit the renovation rate --> only for the future?